5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ```

 With the following processes running:
-- express server from Step 2
+- *Express* server from Step 2
 - the MBSTF from Step 3
 - Wireshark from step 4

 ...perform the following actions to test a single shot distribution from *PULL* requested media objects.

-Copy the following into DistSession-PULL-request.json:
+Copy the following into a file called `DistSession-PULL-request.json`:
 ```json
 {
     "distSession": {